DEIB-GECO/simsearch/docs/_sources/usage.rst.txt

     centers of the regions, or the distance between the right end of the first region and the start of the second region.
-The normalized centroid distance is equal to the centroid distance divided by half the length of the matching region.
+The normalized centroid distance is equal to the centroid distance divided by half the sum of the lengths of the matching regions.
 It permits to avoid loosing information with large regions that may overlap although their centers are distant.